Recruitment Metrics

 • By analyzing recruitment metrics, you can optimize your candidate sourcing channels.

-• Using recruitment metrics can ultimately help you hire the best talent for your organization.
+• Using recruitment metrics can help you hire the best talent for your organization.

 • They enable you to manage your recruitment budget more effectively.